miellaby/entrelacs/ArrowsCache.md

+# Arrow Cache
-The ArrowsCache is caching cells from the arrows bank into RAM.
-It's a major part of the ArrowsSpace.
+The _Arrow Cache_ is in charge of caching cells from the underlying persistent memory (_disk_) into RAM.
+It's a major part of the [Arrow Space](ArrowsSpace.md)

-The ArrowsCache consists in an array of cell-containers (also called level 1 cells).
+The disk is subdivided into cells, called _level 0 cells_ where each cell may store an arrow or connectivity data.
+The ArrowsCache consists in an array of cells, also called _level 1 cells_.

-Each level 1 cell stores:
+Each level 1 cell is able to store:
-  * the whole content of a corresponding level 0 cell,
+  * a level 0 cell,
-  * the level 0 cell address,
+  * the address of this level 0 cell,
   * a modified state bit

-On cache miss, the system must copy a level 0 cell into a level 1 cell.
+On cache miss, the system copy the targeted level 0 cell into a level 1 cell.
 The level 1 address simply corresponds to the level 0 address modulo the cache size.

-If the level 1 cell already contains a **modified** cell, then one faces a problematic conflict.
-That's why a second very short array of cells is defined.
-This second array stores every modified cell which has to be replaced by an other cell in the main array.
-This second array is managed according to the OpenAdressing strategy.
+If the level 1 cell already contains a **modified** cell, then one moves this cell in a a way shorter  array of edited cells.
+This second array is itself an hash table handling collisions through [Open Addressing](OpenAdressing.md).

-Furthermore, all changes in level 1 cell contents are logged with rollback data (i.e. cell contents before modification).

-On commit:
+Also not that all unsaved changes are also logged in a write-ahead log (WAL) in the manner of data-base engines.

+On a regular basis, changes are committed to disk:

   * Firstly, the change log is recorded to disk.
-  * Then, all these changes are applied into disk.
+  * Then, all the changes are applied in the array of persistent cells.
   * Finally, the change log is cleared from disk.
-The second RAM array and the modified bits of the first RAM array are cleared as well.
+The volatile array is updated to clear _modified_ bits.